serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 I could do so much better.

-# Building a Better Solution with GraphQL
+# The New Way - GraphQL

 I'd been playing around with [Apollo](http://dev.apollodata.com/) a lot for GraphQL APIs, and one of its standout features was that it did [automatic request caching](https://dev-blog.apollodata.com/the-concepts-of-graphql-bc68bd819be3).

 Since the Flickr API didn't have a GraphQL endpoint, I had to create an API Gateway on top of it in order to make GraphQL queries to their API.

 ## Why GraphQL?